JeanZhao/macrodownload/README.md

 # macrodownload
 This is a JS plug-in based on puppeteer.

+Help monitoring tasks status for macro downloading files from a virtual web page.

-It provides customized download link sets and pushes download progress for per task.
+It provides customized settings and pushes download progress for per task.

+# Initialize and use
+npm i
+npm start

+# Coming soon

-More enhancements is coming...
+More supports is coming...